Jake McCarthy Player Props: Diamondbacks vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.65 team ERA that ranks third across all league pitching staffs.
+- The Rays' 3.63 team ERA ranks third across all MLB pitching staffs.

-- The Rays rank 11th in baseball in home runs surrendered (85 total, one per game).
+- Rays pitchers combine to surrender 85 home runs (one per game), the 10th-fewest in the league.

-- Eflin will aim to claim his 10th victory when he makes the start for the Rays, his 15th of the season.
-He is 9-3 with a 3.35 ERA and 84 strikeouts through 83 1/3 innings pitched.
+- Chirinos gets the start for the Rays, his fifth of the season.
+He is 3-3 with a 3.91 ERA and 23 strikeouts in 48 1/3 innings pitched.

-- The right-hander's most recent time out came on Friday against the Kansas City Royals, when he threw six innings, surrendering three earned runs while allowing seven hits.
+- His most recent appearance was on Saturday against the Kansas City Royals, when the righty tossed 5 1/3 innings, surrendering eight earned runs while giving up nine hits.

+- In 11 games this season, the 29-year-old has a 3.91 ERA and 4.3 strikeouts per nine innings, while allowing a batting average of .222 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.